CryptoCaddy/web-app/CONTRIBUTING.md

-## Discussions And General Help
-Go to our [slack](https://cryptocaddy.slack.com/) for the most recent project information and to discuss anything related to the platform.

 ## Issues
 Issues in `CryptoCaddy/web-app` are the primary means by which bug reports and general discussions are made.

+## Discussions And General Help
+Go to our [slack](https://cryptocaddy.slack.com/) for the most recent project information and for more in depth discussion or help.

 ## Pull Requests
-__All pull requests must be submitted to the development branch prior to being merged into the master branch.__
+Pull Requests are the way in which concrete changes are made to the code and documentation.

 ### Step 1: Fork